zahartd/biathlon_competitions_system/README.md

+# System prototype for biathlon competitions
+The prototype must be able to work with a configuration file and a set of external events of a certain format.

-# Build, run and tests
+## Build, run and tests

 ```bash
 # build